gdseestedt/cpp_practice_code/cs1/business_trip_calculator/business_trip_calculator/analysis.md

 ```

 ### private vehicle
-If user enter 50 for milage driven by private vehicle
+If user enters 50 for milage driven by private vehicle
 ```
 **TODO**
 Total expenses:          $  ???